-This inner layer clothing should be a snug fit against your skin, and never be tight or restrictive.
-Likewise, it shouldn’t be too loose either, as that will lead to the circulation of moist air around or on your skin that will make you feel chilly.
+This inner base layer clothing should be a snug fit against your skin, and never be tight or restrictive.
+Likewise, the layers shouldn’t be too loose either, as that will lead to the circulation of moist air around or on your skin that will make you feel chilly.

 The middle layer is meant for moisture-wicking and at the same time provides your body with the much-needed warmth.